Powerhorse s7000d - 5500/7000W Dual Fuel Generator With Electric Start

 Features

-In addition to this info, the device’s light indicator will display if the oil level is too low.
+In addition to this info, the device's light indicator will illuminate to indicate if the oil level is too low.

-With its built-in fuel gauge, the generator provides quick and convenient gas level checks.
+The built-in fuel gauge of the generator ensures simple and quick gas level assessments.

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.